-Students must have submitted a one-page overview of their presentation by noon on Sunday, December 10th.
-One December 11th, students will present (in their three person groups) a rehearsed, 20-25 minute presentation on their strategy for their party.
+Students must have submitted a one-page overview of their presentation by noon on Monday, December 10th.
+On December 12th, students will present (in their three person groups) a rehearsed, 20-25 minute presentation on their strategy for their party.
 These strategies should:

-- (a) be written towards the average level of understanding of political psychology in the room, - (b) make use of relevant ideas from both political science as psychology as relevant, - (c) discuss how each component of their strategy has a basis in prior research, - (d) where the strategy is tailored both to the party's general circumstances and the particular circumstances of the election as highlighted in the introductory materials handed out in Week 13, and - (e) discuss how a psychologist can make particular contributions to effectively implementing the strategy in question.
+(a) be written towards the average level of understanding of political psychology in the room,

+(b) make use of relevant ideas from both political science as psychology as relevant,

+(c) discuss how each component of their strategy has a basis in prior research,

+(d) where the strategy is tailored both to the party's general circumstances and the particular circumstances of the election as highlighted in the introductory materials handed out before Week 13, and

+(e) discuss how a psychologist can make particular contributions to effectively implementing the strategy in question.